tomdbar/all-optical-neural-networks/README.md

 Scripts to train networks like those in the paper are provided in the [``experiments``](experiments) folder.

 In general, we consider [MLPs](experiments/mlp) and [CNNs](experiments/cnn).
 For each these there are two scripts: ``train_ONN.py`` and ``train_ANN.py`` for training optical networks and a computational baseline, respectively.
 It is straightforward to modify the arguments of each to train various network architectures and implementations.

+## Reference

+If you find this work or the associated paper useful, it can be cited as below.

+    @article{guo2019aonn,
+      title={Exploratory Combinatorial Optimization with Reinforcement Learning},
+      author={Guo, Xianxin and Barrett, Thomas D and Whang, Zhiming M and Lvovsky, AI}, journal={arXiv preprint arXiv:1909.04063},
+      year={2019}
+    }